WebAssembly/component-model/design/mvp/CanonicalABI.md

 * `close` may only be called if there is no active `read` and leaves the stream `closed` without possibility of blocking.
-* `closed_with_error` may only be called if `closed` has returned `True` and returns an optional `Error` (defined below) that the writable end was closed with.
+* `closed_with_error` may only be called if `closed` has returned `True` and returns an optional `ErrorContext` (defined below) that the writable end was closed with.

 The abstract `WritableBuffer` interface is implemented by the